DylanAlloy/babyagi/README.md

 The prioritization_agent() function is where OpenAI's API is used to reprioritize the task list.
 The function takes one parameter, the ID of the current task.
 It sends a prompt to OpenAI's API, which returns the reprioritized task list as a numbered list.

-Finally, the script uses Pinecone to store and retrieve task results for context.
-The script creates a Pinecone index based on the table name specified in the YOUR_TABLE_NAME variable.
-Pinecone is then used to store the results of the task in the index, along with the task name and any additional metadata.
+Finally, the script uses self-hosted ChromaDB to store and retrieve task results for context.
+The script creates a self-hosted ChromaDB index based on the table name specified in the YOUR_COLLECTION_NAME variable. self-hosted ChromaDB is then used to store the results of the task in the index, along with the task name and any additional metadata.

 # How to Use<a name="how-to-use"></a>
 To use the script, you will need to follow these steps: